electricbookworks/electric-book-workflow/guide/text/51-epub-output.md

 > If you need to dig into a mobi file's code to troubleshoot, try the [KindleUnpack plugin for Calibre](http://www.mobileread.com/forums/showthread.php?t=171529).
 {:.box}

+## EPUB3 conversion

+To convert an EPUB2 to EPUB3 in Sigil, use [Kevin Hendricks' EPUB-itizer plugin](https://github.com/kevinhendricks/ePub3-itizer).

+Note that EPUB3 prefers all files to have `.xhtml` filename extensions, while Jekyll uses `.html`.
+So, before you run the EPUB3-itizer:

+1. Make sure your EPUB2 validates under FlightCrew and EpubCheck
+2. In Sigil's BookBrowser window select all `.html` files
+3. Right click on your selection and select Rename
+4. In the "Rename Files Starting At" dialog, remove everything and replace it with `.xhtml` and click "OK".

 ## Adding iBooks display-options file